bluenote-1577/devider/README.md

-# dbghaplo - long-read haplotypes from mixtures of "small" sequences
+# devider - long-read haplotypes from mixtures of "small" sequences

-**dbghaplo** is a method that separates long reads (Nanopore or PacBio) of a mixture of sequences into groups with similar alleles.
+**devider** is a method that separates long reads (Nanopore or PacBio) of a mixture of sequences into groups with similar alleles.
 This is called "phasing" or "haplotyping".

-dbghaplo is a "local haplotyping" method, so it works best when the sequence-of-interest is approximately the size of the reads.
+devider is a "local haplotyping" method, so it works best when the sequence-of-interest is approximately the size of the reads.
 For genome-scale haplotyping, consider another tool such as [floria](https://github.com/bluenote-1577/floria).

 ### Example use cases:

-* mixed viral long-read samples (e.g. co-infections)
+* mixed viral long-read samples (e.g. co-infections or quasispecies)
 * amplicon/enriched sequencing of specific genes
 * haplotyping small sections of multi-strain bacterial communities